wdonet/designPatternsOOP/Decorator/README.md

 - Add responsibilities at run time
 - Open closed principle
-- Decorator prevents the proliferation of subclasses leading to less complexity and confusion
+- Decorator prevents the proliferation of subclasses

 ---
 ## Issues